Coronavirus COVID-19 position statement for producers & traders

 eat:Festivals are working harder to adapt quickly to the unfolding scenario and do our best to ensure festivals go ahead with a good visitor turnout.

 The #eatfestivalsfamily has got everything going for us!
-We’re don’t have to travel far, we’re food safety & hygiene experts, we’re mainly open air, we’re proven, trustworthy, award-winning, we’re in the places people actually live, we’re throughout the year...
+We don’t have to travel far, we’re food safety & hygiene experts, we’re mainly open air, we’re proven, trustworthy, award-winning, we’re in the places people actually live, we’re throughout the year...
 Despite all this, we know shit happens, so here’s a new cancellation & refund policy to see us through this COVID-19 crisis:

-2 - If we are forced to cancel an event because of a national or regional safety directive, as a result of the COVID-19 crisis, we will refund pitch fees, in the following manner and at the following rate:
+2 - If we are forced to cancel an event because of a national or local safety directive, as a result of the COVID-19 crisis, we will refund pitch fees, in the following manner and at the following rate:

 If you are booked & paid for that one event only, we will refund you (see line in red below).

 If you are booked & paid, and have future festival bookings, we will credit your refund to your next invoice (see line in red below).

 If you are booked, invoiced and the due date is not reached, we will expect a partial payment (see line in red below).

 If you have a pitch offer, are in your cooling off period (so no invoice yet), we will not invoice you.